 - Just one cup of tea may boost one’s ability to solve difficult language/mathematical problems.

-- Drinking two cups of black tea per day have been shown to enhance work performance, reduce tiredness and improve clarity and energy.
+- Drinking two cups of black tea per day enhance work performance, reduce tiredness, and improve clarity and energy.

 - Black tea also helps to improve cognitive functioning, in particular, attention.

 Tea Research by Numbers

 Results of PubMed online research published within the past five years:

 - 2,878 tea and health studies

 - 1,000 + studies on tea and cancer

 - 800 + tea and human health studies

 - 300 + black or green tea and weight